 Statistical Methodology: The Air Quality Data

-Ozone and short-term particle pollution: The data on air quality throughout the United States were obtained from the U.S. Environmental Protection Agency’s Air Quality System (AQS).
-The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Helena, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2018-2020 for each monitoring site.
+Ozone and short-term particle pollution.
+The data on air quality throughout the United States were obtained from the U.S. Environmental Protection Agency’s Air Quality System (AQS).
+The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2022-2024 for each monitoring site.

-Year-round particle pollution: Design values for the annual PM2.5 concentrations by county for the period 2018-2020 were retrieved November 23, 2021, from data posted on May 24, 2021, at the U.S. Environmental Protection Agency’s website at https://www.epa.gov/air-trends/air-quality-design-values
+Year-round particle pollution.
+Design values for the annual PM2.5 concentrations by county (or county equivalent, hereinafter referred to for simplicity as "county") for the period 2022-2024 were retrieved July 24, 2025 from data posted on June 3, 2025 at the U.S. Environmental Protection Agency’s (EPA) website.

-The 2018, 2019 and 2020 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
-The hourly averaged ozone data were downloaded on June 29, 2021, following the close of the authorized period for quality review and assurance certification of data.
+The 2022, 2023 and 2024 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
+The hourly averaged ozone data were downloaded on June 30, 2025, following the close of the authorized period for quality review and assurance certification of data.
 Only the hourly average ozone concentrations derived from FRM and FEM monitors were used in the analysis.
-The data were considered for a three-year period for the same reason that EPA uses three years of data to determine compliance with the ozone standard: to prevent a situation in any single year, where anomalies of weather or other factors create air pollution levels that inaccurately reflect the normal conditions.
-The highest 8-hour daily maximum concentration in each county for 2018, 2019 and 2020, based on EPA-defined ozone season, was identified.
+The data were considered for a three-year period for the same reason that EPA uses three years of data to determine compliance with the ozone standard: to prevent anomalies in weather or other factors in any single year from creating air pollution levels that inaccurately reflect normal conditions.
+The highest 8-hour daily maximum concentration in each county for 2022, 2023 and 2024, based on the EPA-defined ozone season, was identified.

 The goal of this report was to identify the number of days that 8-hour daily maximum concentrations in each county occurred within the defined ranges.
 This approach provided an indication of the level of pollution for all monitored days, not just those days that fell under the requirements for attaining the National Ambient Air Quality Standards.
 Therefore, no data capture criteria were applied to eliminate monitoring sites or to require a number of valid days for the ozone season.